schuurfeest/PSPO1-preparation/Questions-answers.md

 - [ ] Lowest development cost in order to maximize Return on Investment (ROI).
 - [ ] Effort first, then value.
 - [x] Anything that informs them to achieve the product's goals and to optimize the value delivered.

-### It is mandatory for the Product Owner to monitor and share progress of the Product Backlog by using which method? (choose the best answer)

-- [ ] A Product or Release burn-down chart.
-- [ ] A Value burn-up chart.
-- [ ] A Gantt Chart.
-- [x] Any practice based on trends of work completed and upcoming work.
-- [ ] A Sprint Review acceptance report.

 ### The Product Owner manages the Product Backlog.
 Who is accountable for estimating the effort to complete the Product Backlog Items? (choose the best answer)